-The possibility of an action for an injunction or compensation for damages exists.
+- The possibility of an action for an injunction or compensation for damages exists. - The possibility of nullity of contracts exists. - The possibility of a follow-on or a stand-alone claim exists.

-- The possibility of nullity of contracts exists. - The possibility of a follow-on or a stand-alone claim exists. - Access to and gathering evidence can be difficult as no pretrial discovery phase exists. - The losing party bears the financial risk.
+- Access to and the gathering of evidence can be difficult as no pre-trial discovery phase exists. - The losing party bears the financial risk.